-Boarding Schools in Des Plaines, IL
+Boarding Schools for Boys from Des Plaines, IL

 WinGate Wilderness Therapy is a top wilderness program helping troubled teens from Des Plaines, IL, struggling with substance abuse and addiction.
 Without the interruptions and distractions of a traditional setting or Boarding School, therapeutic treatment in the wilderness has both a greater impact and chance for lasting change.